 Attorneys may download applications for judicial positions from the Council's website.
-The Council's website enables the public to comment on judicial applicants via the Internet.
+Members of the public may comment about judicial applicants using a form on the Council's website.
+To keep the public informed about all active judicial vacancies, the Council posts: